CNN v. Trump: Aftermath

 White House Correspondents' Association president Olivier Knox replied that they had "no role in crafting any procedures for future press conferences" and that reporters should continue to be allowed to ask follow-up questions.

 Jim Acosta book

 Jim Acosta wrote about the press conference incident with President Trump and its aftermath that led to the lawsuit in his 2019 book The Enemy of the People: A Dangerous Time to Tell the Truth in America.

+September 2026 press ban

+On September 18, 2026, Trump announced that he was banning CNN, MS NOW, and Politico from the White House, effective immediately.
+The following Monday, the three news outlets filed a lawsuit in the D.C. district court, seeking a temporary restraining order to lift the ban.
+The same day, the five members of the primary White House television pool, namely Fox, ABC, CBS, NBC, and CNN, issued a statement announcing that they were suspending coverage of the president.